bethmrobertson/bethmrobertson.github.io/ER Dashboard.md

-Recently, I attended an Excel project development session with Chris French last week.
+Recently, I attended an Excel project development session with Chris French.
 We created a dashboard related to referrals from a hospital emergency room to the Orthopedics department.

 <img src="images/ER Dashboard screenshot.png?raw=true" height=300/>